nexlanglxm/pands-problem-sheet/README.md

-This repository was created for usage in the Programming and Scripting module from the Higher Diploma in Data Analytics course from ATU Galway.
+This repository was created for usage in the Programming and Scripting module from the Higher Diploma in Data Analytics course in ATU Galway.

 ---